Aliases for CALM2 Gene

 GeneCards Summary for CALM2 Gene

-CALM2 (Calmodulin 2 (Phosphorylase Kinase, Delta)) is a Protein Coding gene.
-Diseases associated with CALM2 include long qt syndrome 15 and long qt syndrome 1.
-Among its related pathways are Immune System and DAG and IP3 signaling.
-GO annotations related to this gene include calcium ion binding and protein domain specific binding.
-An important paralog of this gene is CABP2.
+CALM2 (Calmodulin 2) is a Protein Coding gene.
+Diseases associated with CALM2 include Long Qt Syndrome 15 and Long Qt Syndrome 1.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Physiological and Pathological Hypertrophy of the Heart.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein domain specific binding.
+An important paralog of this gene is CALM1.

-Calmodulin mediates the control of a large number of enzymes, ion channels, aquaporins and other proteins by Ca(2+).
-Among the enzymes to be stimulated by the calmodulin-Ca(2+) complex are a number of protein kinases and phosphatases.
-Together with CCP110 and centrin, is involved in a genetic pathway that regulates the centrosome cycle and progression through cytokinesis.
+Calmodulin mediates the control of a large number of enzymes, ion channels, aquaporins and other proteins through calcium-binding.
+Among the enzymes to be stimulated by the calmodulin-calcium complex are a number of protein kinases and phosphatases.
+Together with CCP110 and centrin, is involved in a genetic pathway that regulates the centrosome cycle and progression through cytokinesis (PubMed:16760425).
+Mediates calcium-dependent inactivation of CACNA1C (PubMed:26969752).
+Positively regulates calcium-activated potassium channel activity of KCNN2 (PubMed:27165696).